Viewing public RFDs.

 Tradeoffs

-Dereferencing Git ref files requires Git history
+Dereferencing Git stub files requires Git history

 Shallow clones